hectorhuertas/.dotfiles/README.md

 * load info on the prompt async from background jobs
 * Visually show if I'm on a "prod" folder.
 Can't use pane background or tmux bar, so I need to figure out a good cue on the prompt (probably some red color while in a prod dir)

+#### Color themes
+* Need to sync alacritty, tmux, and nvim to the same theme. zsh styling should come from alacritty theme but some tweaks may be needed, like specific colors in prompt or in the plugins.
+* Want to use base16 as template for all the themes, and some script to apply those colors everywhere needed
+* Notable themes
+  * solarized
+  * gruvbox
+  * nord
+  * dracula

 #### Prompt info
 * git info?